 The next steps may include anything from recommending counseling to mandatory attendance at a rehabilitation program to actual court proceedings.
 If the minor’s case goes to trial, he or she may either remain at home or in a juvenile detention center, as determined by a judge.

-Potential Penalties for Juvenile Crimes in Texas
+Juvenile Crime Penalties in Texas

 Simply because juveniles are not typically prosecuted in criminal proceedings, this does not mean that they do not face serious penalties if they are found guilty of committing certain crimes.

 The potential penalties for juvenile crimes in the state of Texas include:

 - House arrest